Code-Institute-Submissions/DCD-MilestoneProject/README.md

 	- Used to aid users in selecting options from dropdown lists as some of them have a vast amount of options such as country of origin.
 - [Flask](http://flask.pocoo.org/)
 	- Framework used for this project.
 It is used to handle routing and logic behind the project.

+## Testing
+Testing for this project has been automated using unittest package from Python.
+In addition to that coverage.py has been used to ensure a high coverage of code tested.
+The coverage report has been hosted on [GitHub Pages](https://comacoma.github.io/DCD-MilestoneProject/).
+Tests are mainly broken in 3 categories:
+- Route: to test whether all routes can be reached without raising any problems.
+- CRUD operations: to test if the application can carry out CRUD operations as expected.
+- Miscellaneous: to test if supplementary features such as custom search and upvote behaves as expected.
+One thing to note is that a separate Mongo database, which is a duplicate of the database used for deployment model has been used solely for testing.

+During testing, the following points were discovered; some of them have not been addressed in the final build yet.
+- Some pages have paginations available to reduce scrolling needed however when users attempt to enter invalid page number for example, 5 when there are only 2 pages available, the application shows some unintended behaviour such as showing one of the available pages or nothing at all.
+Though this does not cause the application to crash it might confuse users.
+- Some features, mainly CRUD operations, rely on a valid recipe id and a username from session (i.e. a logged in user).
+Verification for said values was not available in earlier builds, causing the application to crash in certain scenarios and it was not notified until testing stage.
+Regardless, they have been addressed in the final build.

+### Responsive design
+Another thing to take note of is the responsive design of this project.
+Using a mobile-first approach, the web app has different layout depending on screen size.
+To be specific:
+- A 1 column layout is used on small screens whilst a 2 column design with roughly 1:2 ratio is used on large screens.
+- As provided by [Materialize CSS](https://materializecss.com/), navigation bar automatically collapses into slide-out menu on the side when screen size drops below a certain breakpoint.

+## Deployment
+This project has been deployed on [Heroku](https://dcd-milestone-colman.herokuapp.com/).
+As mentioned in Testing section there are in total two Mongo databases prepared for this project, one for deployment and the other for testing.
+Depending on whether environment variables are provided the application will choose which database to use, as well as whether or not to use debug mode.
+Basically, if no environment variables are provided (i.e. running the application locally), test database will be used and application will run in debug mode.
+On the other hand if variables are provided (i.e. on Heroku) the deployment database will be used and application will run with debug mode turned off.
+Because of this decision, there was no need to write separate settings for testing and deployment.